mlflow/mlflow/docs/source/models.rst

 "('country', 'city')" US      Boston     14082666.4 3653.2 3156.2 0.15 0.16  0.159
 ===================== ======= ========== ========== ====== ====== ==== ===== =====

-There are two recommended means of logging the metrics and parameters from a ``diviner`` model:
+There are two recommended means of logging the metrics and parameters from a ``diviner`` model :

-* Writing the ``DataFrame``s to local storage and using :py:func:`mlflow.log_artifacts`
+* Writing the DataFrames to local storage and using :py:func:`mlflow.log_artifacts`

 .. code-block:: py
-    # Using a GroupedProphet model from Diviner

     import os
     import mlflow